sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 You can have your pod automatically re-deployed after a source code change in a couple of ways.

-1. The easiest would be to make a simple change to the application's code and commit it to your Git Hub repository.
+1. The easiest way would be to make a simple change to the application's code and commit it to your Git Hub repository.
-If the Quay repository has been properly linked to your Git Hub repository (as in the tasks above) this would trigger a fresh build of the image which would in turn trigger a re-deployment in OpenShift.
+If the Quay repository has been properly linked to your Git Hub repository (as in the tasks above) this would trigger a fresh build of the image in Quay which would in turn trigger a re-deployment in OpenShift.
 1. Another way, would be to re-build your image on your laptop and then push the changes to Quay.
 This would also be detected by OpenShift and the container would be re-deployed.